 Final Candidate Formulation - A fully formulated engine oil comprised of a specific concentration of base stock(s) and additive(s).
-This formulation meets the customer's requirements described in the cCandidate dData pPackage and is supported by the engine test program.
+This formulation meets the customer's requirements described in the Candidate Data Package and is supported by the engine test program.